MustafaCybertests/ActiveDirectoryLab/README.md

  ### [YouTube Demonstration](https://www.youtube.com/watch?v=MHsI8hJmggI)

 <h2>Description</h2>
 In this lab we're going to walk through how to create an Active Directory home lab Enviorment using Oracle Virtual Box.
-Configuring and running this lab will definitely help develop your understanding of how active directory and windows netoworking works.
+Configuring and running this lab will definitely help develop my understanding of how active directory and windows networking works.
 Our Objectives are to setup a basic home lab running active directory (Oracle VirtualBox)
 <br />